garden-rs/garden/doc/src/commands.md

 Custom commands can be defined at either the tree or garden level.
 Commands defined at the garden level extend commands defined on a tree.
-If both a tree and the garden containing that tree defines a command called "test" then "garden test" will first run the tree's "test" command followed by the garden's "test" command.
+If both a tree and the garden containing that tree defines a command called `test` then `garden test` will first run the tree's `test` command followed by the garden's `test` command.

-Commands are executed in a shell and shell expressions can be used in commands.
+Commands are executed in a shell so that shell expressions can be used in commands.
-Each command runs under `["zsh", "-e", "-c", "<command>"]` by default with the resolved environment from the corresponding garden, group, or tree.
+A POSIX-compatible shell must be installed in your `$PATH`.

 The `garden.shell` configuration value defaults to `zsh` but can be set to any shell that accepts `-e` and `-c '<command>` options (for example `bash`).
+If `zsh` is not installed then `bash` will be used by default instead.
+If neither `zsh` nor `bash` is installed then `sh` will be used by default instead.

+Each command runs under `["zsh", "-e", "-c", "<command>"]` with the resolved environment from the corresponding garden, group, or tree.

 Multi-line and multi-statement command strings will stop executing as soon as the first non-zero exit code is encountered due to the use of the `-e` shell option.